AntonFlorey/MakePlanarFacesPlus/README.md

 8. Zip everything again and install the addon as a python extension :)

 If you followed there steps successfully for an operating system not listed [here](https://github.com/AntonFlorey/MakePlanarFacesPlus/releases), **please** contact me so we can make this addon available for more people.

+## Acknowledgements
+Special thanks to Patrick and all other contributors to TinyAD!
+This project would have been impossible without this awesome libraray.